XieResearchGroup/DGX-wiki/docs/better_dl/training.rst

 Fixing vanishing gradients with ReLU (sigmoid and hyperbolic tangent not suitable as activations)
 -----------------
 1. when using ReLU in the network, to avoid "dead" nodes in the begining of training,consider setting the bias to small value, such as 0.1 or 1.0
-2. use ‘he-norm’ to initialize the weights
+2. use ‘he-normal’ to initialize the weights
 3. extensions of ReLU